toxgisfinalproject/report/report_yw3236.md

 The Surveillance, Epidemiology, and End Results (SEER) Program is a dataset compiled by the National Cancer Institute (NCI) and contains information that describes cancer statistics in the United States.
 They compile information from 17 cancer registries across ten states from 1987 to 2009.

+### Behavioral Risk Factor Data: Tobacco Use

+The dataset on tobacco use was compiled by the Center for Disease Control based on BRFSS Survey Data, for years 1996-2016.
+BRFSS is a continuous surveillance system that collects information on chronic health conditions and related risk behaviors, in all 50 states and US territories.

 V. Data Collection and Cleaning
 -------------------------------